 Regardless of whenever you will actually start working and planning, do not let the mindset of “it’s not worth it” constantly dominate!
 Failure and disappointment will unfortunately be part of the process, and it’s normal for doubt to linger around during the decision process.
 We’re all human after all.
 Just work it!
 No more excuses.
 Sometimes you have to force yourself to get somewhere.
 All of that torture is eventually overshadowed by satisfaction.

 There’s no soul

 While watching a movie it can be so obvious at times that not enough time was given into writing the script.
 Perhaps there was an over-reliance of clichés or the characters were just too bland to care about?
 Maybe it was mixture of both lazy writing and poor delivery?
-All projects are to a certain degree motivated by profit, but shouldn’t be the main factor and too obvious for viewers.
+All projects are to a certain degree motivated by profit, but that shouldn’t be the main motivator and it shouldn’t be too obvious for viewers to see.
 General audiences often desire decent, meaningful art that does not leave them feeling like they wasted away time or brain cells.
 Hard work has to be dedicated.
 There should be meaning behind work, ideally.

 But what exactly does it mean when it is claimed that an art piece has meaning or “soul”?
 The simplest way of describing something with soul is the pieces’ ability to connect with audiences in an intimate sort of way that transcends time as well as cultural barriers.
 Why is it that Star Wars has had such a cultural impact around the world?
 A lot of it had to do with the memorable, identifiable characters and a creative vision that exceeded expectations.